Mott Street: Culture

-In NoLIta
+In Nolita

-Also in this area is Old St. Patrick's Cathedral, the first Catholic cathedral built in New York (consecrated 1815).
+Farther to the north on Mott Street is Old St. Patrick's Cathedral, the first Catholic cathedral built in New York (consecrated 1815).
 The high walls surrounding the church along Mott Street attest to the tension between Protestants and Catholics in New York during the 19th century.
 The Church of the Transfiguration was also built here, making it the oldest Roman Catholic church in Manhattan.
-Mott Street runs through Little Australia in NoLIta.
+Mott Street also runs through Little Australia in Nolita.

 Mott Street terminates at Bleecker Street in Manhattan's NoHo (North of Houston Street) neighborhood.

 Food markets and restaurants

-Although Chinese food markets can be found in many parts of Manhattan's Chinatown, the portion of Mott Street between Hester and Grand Streets have the highest concentration of Chinese food markets centered together.
+Although Chinese food markets can be found in many parts of Manhattan's Chinatown, the portion of Mott Street between Hester and Grand Streets has the highest concentration of Chinese food markets centered together.

-Although Chinese and Cantonese restaurants and eateries are easily found everywhere throughout Manhattan's Chinatown, Mott Street contains a larger concentration of Chinese restaurants and Chinese eateries between Worth and Hester Streets.
+Similarly, though Chinese and Cantonese restaurants and eateries are easily found everywhere throughout Manhattan's Chinatown, Mott Street contains one of the largest concentrations of Chinese restaurants and Chinese eateries between Worth and Hester Streets.
 Many sell traditional Cantonese dishes, although there are some significant numbers of other Chinese eateries as well as those of other ethnicities.
-During the COVID-19 pandemic in New York City, when indoor dining was restricted, many Chinese restaurants and eateries on Mott Street opened up many outdoor dining services.
+During the COVID-19 pandemic in New York City, when indoor dining was restricted, many Chinese restaurants and eateries on Mott Street offered outdoor dining service.

 In November 2021, a Chinese style food court named Mott Street Eatery opened at 98 Mott Street, the first one to exist in Manhattan's Chinatown.

 Structures

 Chinese Community Centre

 The Chinese Community Centre spans 60-64 Mott Street.
 62 Mott Street is home to the Chinese Consolidated Benevolent Association (CCBA), the oldest Chinese community service organization of Chinatown established in 1883.
-In the early history of this organization, it performed a quasi-governmental role for the Chinatown community and financially supported many Chinese residents who had goals to become a business owner as well as providing them training.
-Today the organization provides services ranging from social services, training in personal and commercial conflict issues and mediation, preserving Chinese Culture as well as helping Chinese Americans to integrate well with mainstream groups, being involved with Chinese-American interests, engages in charity events, sponsorships to educational related activities, and advocate for small businesses.
-Additional services that are provided to the community are low cost rate Adult English Classes, Naturalization Service, and free tax services.
+In the early history of this organization, it performed a quasi-governmental role for the Chinatown community and provided financial support and training to Chinese residents who aspired to become business owners.
+Today the organization provides services ranging from social services, training in personal and commercial conflict resolution and mediation, preserving Chinese culture, helping Chinese Americans integrate with mainstream groups, charity events, sponsorships for educational related activities, and advocacy for small businesses.
+Additional services that are provided to the community include low-cost adult English classes, naturalization services, and free tax services.

 The New York Chinese School is at 64 Mott Street.
-Located inside the CCBA building, it is the largest Chinese school in North America and was established in 1909 during the Ching Dynasty of China as an overseas Chinese school.
-It is Chinatown's center of academic learning on Chinese culture, and history.
-Cantonese and Mandarin classes are also offered at this school, however the Mandarin programs have challenged the long time traditional dominance of Cantonese programs within the school.
+Located inside the CCBA building, it is the largest Chinese school in North America and was established in 1909 during the Qing dynasty of China as an overseas Chinese school.
+It is Chinatown's center of academic learning on Chinese culture and history.
+Both Cantonese and Mandarin classes are offered at this school, with the Mandarin programs challenging the longtime traditional dominance of Cantonese programs within the school.
 This educational institution is affiliated with the CCBA due to its location.